AdobeDocs/experience-manager-cloud-manager.en/help/using/non-production-pipelines.md

 ---
 # Configuring Non-Production Pipelines {#configuring-non-production-pipelines}

 Learn how to use Cloud Manager to create and configure non-production pipelines to deploy your code.
-If you would first like a more conceptual overview of how pipelines work in Cloud Manager, please see the document [CI/CD Pipelines.](/help/overview/ci-cd-pipelines.md)
+If you would first like a more conceptual overview of how pipelines work in Cloud Manager, see [CI/CD Pipelines](/help/overview/ci-cd-pipelines.md).

 ## Overview {#overview}